amng/AndroidStreamerApp/Readme.md

 This application needs the [AndroidStreamerServer](https://github.com/amng/AndroidStreamerServer) in order to be able to communicate with your pc.

+If you want you can download the apk here: [AndroidStreamerApp](apk/app-debug.apk?raw=true)

 ![AndroidStreamerApp screenshot 1](screenshots/Screenshot_20170316-140824.png?raw=true)
 ![AndroidStreamerApp screenshot 2](screenshots/Screenshot_20170316-141155.png?raw=true)